locie/modelXplore/README.md

 Main methods:

 - `model.response` compute the response surface.
-You can use the *fast* or the *accurate* method : the first evaluate the model on sampled inputs, then use a Nearest Neighbour interpolation to project the output to the response grid.
-The latter compute the response surface directly on the grid.
+You can Compute the response surface on a grid.
 This grid can be *uniform* or use the sensitivity indices to spread the number of slice between the different dimensions.
 - `model.sensitivity_analysis` compute the first order